hexedbits/AboutThisApp/README.md

 [![Actions Status](https://github.com/hexedbits/AboutThisApp/workflows/CI/badge.svg)](https://github.com/hexedbits/AboutThisApp/actions)

-*A standard "About This App" view for any Mac app*
+*A standard, customizable "About This App" view for any Mac app*

 ## About